Echinacea

 - ^ a b c d e f Gertsch J, et al. Echinacea alkylamides modulate TNF-alpha gene expression via cannabinoid receptor CB2 and multiple signal transduction pathways.
 FEBS Lett.
 (2004)

-- ^ a b c d e f g Shah SA, et al. Evaluation of echinacea for the prevention and treatment of the common cold: a meta-analysis.
+- ^ a b c d e f g Shah SA, et al. Evaluation of echinacea for the prevention and nutritional support of the common cold: a meta-analysis.
 Lancet Infect Dis.
 (2007)

 - ^ a b Matthias A, et al. Permeability studies of alkylamides and caffeic acid conjugates from echinacea using a Caco-2 cell monolayer model.
 J Clin Pharm Ther.
 (2004)